Parking in Golden

 Examining Golden-specific parking problems #

 Golden proudly proclaims that it has lots of free parking.
-Here’s all of Golden’s parking:
+Look at Golden in Google Earth.
+Look at how much parking it has!

 - Multiple parking garages